Rule 3349-3-203 | Faculty workload.

 (1) "Academic year" for the purposes of this rule, aligns with the fiscal year of the university and commences on July first through June thirtieth.

-(2) "Full time" for the purposes of this policy, refers to the expectation that a faulty member works approximately one thousand eight hundred forty hours per year for a twelve-month appointment (i.e., a fifty-two-week appointment, exclusive of vacations and holidays, is equal to forty-six work weeks per year at forty hours per week, or one thousand eight hundred forty work hours per calendar year).
+(2) "Full time" for the purposes of this rule, refers to the expectation that a faculty member works approximately one thousand eight hundred forty hours per year for a twelve-month appointment (i.e., a fifty-two-week appointment, exclusive of vacations and holidays, is equal to forty-six work weeks per year at forty hours per week, or one thousand eight hundred forty work hours per calendar year).

 (3) "Research" refers to investigation designed to develop or contribute to generalizable knowledge relating broadly to public health, including behavioral and social-sciences research.
 The term encompasses basic and applied research and other mission-relevant scholarly activities, product development, innovation, entrepreneurship, and commercialization.
-In the context of this rule, all research activity should be in alignment with university's research focus areas.
+In the context of this rule, most, but not all research will align with the university's research focus areas, although such alignment is not necessary to be considered research.
+Some faculty at the university perform important research which meets the definition, but does not necessarily align with a specific research focus area.

 (4) "Research-active faculty" refers to faculty who have satisfied their research workload and annual performance expectations as described in this rule and established by the department chair.